Bard Crurasoft Hernia Patch Lawsuit | 2025 Latest Updates

 C.L.
 Mike Schmidt Published by C.L.
 Mike Schmidt

-According to the United States District Court, the 4th bellwether trial involving C.R.
-Bard et al, which is scheduled to take place in Jan.
-2024 in Rhode Island state court, features plaintiff Jacob Bryan in the case management conference.
-In 2018, Bryan filed a class action lawsuit in Rhode Island after suffering complications following placement with a 3DMax Bard hernia mesh implant [1].
+November 13, 2023 – According to the United States District Court, the 4th bellwether trial involving C.R.
+Bard is scheduled to take place in January 2024 in Rhode Island state court.
+Plaintiff Jacob Bryan filed a class action lawsuit in Rhode Island after suffering complications following placement with a 3DMax Bard hernia mesh implant [1].

 Defendants failed to warn or notify doctors, regulatory agencies, and consumers of the severe and life-threatening risks associated with polypropylene, the complaint states.
 Defendants were responsible for the research, design, development, testing, manufacture, production, marketing, promotion, distribution and sale of 3DMax, including providing the warnings and instructions concerning the product.